 The monitor has a simple matte black finish to everything.
 The bezel is pretty thin.
 All of the ports are on the back of the monitor on the lower right (when looking from the front), facing backwards.
 This includes 2 USB 3 ports, a USB-C port, an HDMI port, a DisplayPort, and a stereo audio output jack.
 The power button and the menu button is also on the back.
 The menu button is actually a clickable joy stick which I found to be easy to use.

 One of the reasons I chose this HP model over other 30+ inch monitors during Black Friday is because of the USB-C port.
 The USB-C port is used to connect to the integrated hub with the 2 USB 3 ports, and also supports USB-C alt mode to drive the display.
 My Dell laptop has USB-C ports that support display output, so this helps me cut down the number of cables I have to connect directly to my laptop.
 This monitor would have been even better if the USB-C port can supply more power.
 It only supplies up to 15W, which is not quite enough to charge my laptop.
 So instead of connecting just one USB-C cable for everything, I have to plug in my laptop’s power supply as well.
 Still, two wires is an improvement over 4 wires to my laptop, and I have two free USB ports on my laptop to use.
+It would have been nice if the new monitor had 4 USB ports, but 2 is better than none.

 Setting the monitor up was pretty straight-forward.
 For my purposes, I did have to get my own USB-C cable since it’s not included in the box.
 The cable needs to be a proper USB-C cable supporting USB 3.1 for the display alt mode to work.
 I know because I tried with my work Macbook Pro’s USB-C charging cable and it does not work.